rnwood/DataVerseALM-legacy/README.md

   `& pathto\import.ps1 -verbose`

   Where `pathto` is the path to your workspace folder for this repo.
 - The first time you run the script, it will prompt you to connect to a DataVerse environment.
 Connect to the organisation you've setup for development.
-Subsequent invocations in the same PowerShell session will remember the connection which was selected.
+Subsequent invocations will remember the connection which was selected.
 - The script will now:
-  - Deploy the correct version of Core dependency (not if you're working on Core itself obviously)
+  - Deploy any dependencies
   - Import the unmanaged DataVerse solution from the `solution` subfolder.
 (This uses the Solution Packager tool provided by the PowerApps SDK to turn these files into a normal `.zip` solution file.)
   - Import the configuration data from the `data` subfolder.